LukeShortCloud/rootpages/src/virtualization/openstack.rst

 The Red Hat OpenStack Platform (RHOSP) is a solution by Red Hat that takes the upstream OpenStack source code and makes it enterprise quality by hardening the security and increasing it's stability.
+Upgrades from one major release of RHOSP to the next have been supported since RHOSP 8.

+Release Cycle:

+-  RHOSP < 10 = Each release is supported for up to 3 years.
-Normal releases are supported for 3 years.
-Long-life (LL) releases were introduced with RHOSP 10 where it will receive up to 5 years of support.
-Every 3rd release of RHOSP will have LL support.
-Rolling major upgrades are supported from one version to the next sequential version, starting with RHOSP 8.
+-  RHOSP >= 10 = Starting with RHOSP 10, every third release of RHOSP is a long-life (LL) release with up to 5 years of support.
+In-between releases are supported for 1 year.
+Fast-forward upgrades are supported to upgrade directly from one LL release to the next (for example, 10 to 13).

 Releases: